USS Rednour

 USS Rednour (APD-102) was a Crosley-class high speed transport that served in the United States Navy from 1945 to 1946.
-In December 1969, she was transferred to Mexico and served as Chihuahua until July 2001.
+In December 1969, she was transferred to Mexico and served under the name Chihuahua until July 2001.

 History

 Construction and commissioning

-Rednour was laid down as the Rudderow-class destroyer escort USS Rednour (DE-592) on 30 December 1943 by Bethlehem-Hingham Shipyard, Inc., at Hingham, Massachusetts, and was launched on 12 February 1944, sponsored by Mrs. Forrest O. Rednour, the widow of the ship's namesake, Ship's Cook Second Class Forrest O. Rednour, USCG.
+Rednour was laid down as the Rudderow-class destroyer escort USS Rednour (DE-592) on 30 December 1943 by Bethlehem-Hingham Shipyard, Inc., at Hingham, Massachusetts, and was launched on 12 February 1944, sponsored by Mrs. Ruth Harriet Rednour, the widow of the ship's namesake, Ship's Cook Second Class Forrest O. Rednour, USCG.
+Rednour and Douglas A. Munro are the only two Coast Guardsmen ever honored as namesakes of U.S. Navy ships.
 The ship was reclassified as a Crosley-class high-speed transport and redesignated APD-102 on 17 July 1944.
 After conversion to her new role, she was commissioned on 30 December 1944.

 U.S. Navy (1944–1946)

 Pacific War

 After shakedown in Bermudan waters, Rednour arrived in Norfolk, Virginia, on 7 February 1945.
 She then underwent amphibious training in the Chesapeake Bay and coastal training operations, after which she departed Melville, Rhode Island, on 24 February 1945, bound for World War II service in the Pacific.

 Arriving at San Diego, California, on 11 March 1945, rednour engaged in a week of coastal training exercises before standing in to Pearl Harbor, Territory of Hawaii, on 25 March 1945.
 There she assisted in the training of underwater demolition teams through 8 April 1945, when she steamed as an escort for several cargo ships en route Ulithi Atoll via the Marshall Islands.

 Rednour departed Ulithi Atoll on 23 April 1945, overtaking a convoy which arrived off the Hagushi beaches of Okinawa on 26 April 1945.
 She supported the Okinawa campaign, patrolling off Kerama Retto through the following month and assisted in the screening of inward- and outward-bound convoys.
 She also assisted in repelling almost constant air raids.